 - Died May 28, 1972 in Springfield, MO USA

 He was traded by the New York Yankees during spring training of 1943 to the National League team in Philadelphia, called the Philadelphia Blue Jays at the time.
-He was their Opening Day pitcher, the last rookie in the majors to be an Opening Day pitcher.
-He was 26 when he broke in to the majors with the 1943 Blue Jays and was second in the 1943 NL in losses despite a decent ERA+ of 93, as he went 10-19, 3.60.
+He was their Opening Day pitcher, the last pitcher to make his major league debut as a starting pitcher on Opening Day.
+He was 26 when he broke in to the majors with the Blue Jays and was second in the National League in losses despite a decent ERA+ of 93, as he went 10-19, 3.60.

 Sources include Pat Doyle's Professional Baseball Player Database